KB ID 0000525

 As you can see, that the status is failed, it failed because, this machine is not a domain controller and to update the schema it needs the ldifide.exe which can only be achieved by adding the feature RSAT-ADDS as shown in the powershell below.

 After you have installed the required role and restarted the machine, run the command again and this time it should complete.
 Once this is done, now is the time to run the setup for Exchange 2010 HUBCAS Server installation on our Windows 2008 R2 machine.
 But before you can start the Exchange 2010 Installation you have to (MUST) upgrade all the Exchange 2007 Servers to SP2 at least, in my case I will be upgrading all the Servers to SP3.
 So lets have a look at the process of upgrading the Exchange 2007 Servers to SP3.
-A good article on this is listed here by Matt Ellis.
-But will be writing about some errors also which I faced during the Upgrade.
+But I will be writing about some errors also which I faced during the Upgrade.
 These errors are very common and many times my Colleagues also face them so I thought of listing them down.

 So now we have to install SP3 on our Exchange 2007 HUBCAS Server.
 This can take up to 1 hour, depending on the machine you are working on.
 In my case it took about an hour.